haberdashPI/vim-multi-repl/README.md

 augroup END
 ```

-The delay is there to avoid some of issues with ipython dropping
+The delay is there to avoid some of the issues with ipython dropping
 text sent to it.
-This delay occurs directly after the send prefix.
+This delay occurs directly after the send prefix and
+before the suffix.

 Pull requests for new language configurations are welcome.